Atmosera-CoPilot-Dev/syniti-050825/intro/prompts.md

 6)
 ```
-Review and explain the following T-SQL stored procedure.
+Review the following T-SQL stored procedure.
-- Suggest any enhancements that would improve performnce, security, and maintainability.
+- Suggest any enhancements that would improve performnce and security, and maintainability.
 - Provide a sample of the improved procedure.

-CREATE PROCEDURE GetEmployeeDetailsByDepartment
+CREATE PROCEDURE GetEmployeeDetailsByDepartmentName
     @DepartmentName NVARCHAR(MAX)
 AS
 BEGIN